ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-ietf-ppm-dap-taskprov.md

 --- abstract

-An extension for the Distributed Aggregation Protocol (DAP) is specified that cryptographically binds the parameters of a task to the task's execution.
-In particular, when a client includes this extension with its report, the servers will only aggregate the report if all parties agree on the task parameters.
-This document also specifies an optional mechanism for in-band task provisioning that builds on the report extension.
+This document defines a mechanism for provisioning tasks for the Distributed Aggregation Protocol (DAP).
+The task configuration is provisioned in-band via an HTTP header.
+This document also specifies a task extension that signals to parties that this mechanism was used to configure the task.

 --- middle